neuralmagic/deepsparse/examples/aws-marketplace/README.md

 ## **Step 3: SSH Into the Instance**

-After running the code snippet, your Public IPv4 DNS will be printed out in terminal and should look like this: `ec2-18-234-83-194.compute-1.amazonaws.com`.
+After running the code snippet, your Public IPv4 DNS will be printed out in theterminal and should look like this: `ec2-18-234-83-194.compute-1.amazonaws.com`.
 Pass the IPv4 into the following CLI command to SSH into your running instance:

 ```bash
 ssh -i path/to/your/sshkey.pem ec2-user@public-ipv4-dns